Mookie Betts Preview, Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including Mookie Betts (.350 slugging percentage in past 10 games, including zero home run), take on starter Noah Davis and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.359 slugging percentage in past 10 games, including zero homers), take on starting pitcher Chris Flexen and the Colorado Rockies at Coors Field, Thursday at 8:40 PM ET.

-He had two hits (going 2-for-5) in his most recent appearance against the Rockies.
+He had a one-hit performance in his last game (1-for-3) against the Rockies.

 Sportsbook Promo Codes